 After sending a message to Clark, you will be able to order a new background check for $7.99.
 As part of your tutor selection process, we encourage you to run updated background checks.
 Please also review the safety tips for hiring tutors.

 I am an experienced high school physics and mathematics teacher, retired, with current Massachusetts certification in both areas.
-I have taught various levels of mathematics--through calculus--as standalone courses and as part of the content of physics courses, so I have a range of pedagogical strategies in these areas.
+I have taught various levels of mathematics--through calculus--as standalone courses and as part of the content of physics courses, so I have a range of pedagogical strategies to employ in these areas.
 I am very much aware of the challenges many students face in their early encounters with these subjects, and work to build confidence as well as proficiency.

 Algebra 1 introduces the concept of symbolic representation of numbers whose value is unspecified, and also the basic notion of relations between sets of numbers specified by a recipe called a "function."
 Operations upon and between functions provide a basis for discovering important properties of relations, properties of number sets, and methods of representation.
 The axioms and common understandings of Algebra 1 are common to all other algebras, such as vector algebra, and are therefore the essential foundation for all further study in mathematics.